TellinaTool/django_task_interface/README.md

 * Conclusion: The issue is *not* that we run out of workers to process incoming message

+Revision 3

+* Switched from @enforce_ordering to @enforce_ordering(slight=True), which
+  means the CONNECT message will come before all regular messages, but those regular messages may be reordered.
+* Mashed keys as fast as I could and the server handled it fine.

 ## Install dependencies

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).